abdeoliveira/examgen/README.md

 Once you have git, cast `git clone https://github.com/abdeoliveira/examgen`

 From now on, I will assume `~` as being the cloned repo folder, i.e., `cd examgen`.

+## Language and localization

+Despite the docs and comments through the codes are in English, the LaTex header was conceived to work with the pt_br locale as follows:

+* Words are separated according the Portuguese language.
+* Comma is used as decimal separator.

+If you want to localize your text to other language, you must edit the file `~/aux/header.tex` in two lines.
+The first is indeed the first line, which reads `\documentclass[9pt,twocolumn,brazil]{article}`, in which you can change `brazil` for whatever you want.
+Yet, you may wish to tune font size (`9pt`) and the other variables.

+The second is the line ```\mathcode`,="002C```.
+Commenting this line makes LaTex to use 'point' instead of 'comma' for decimal separator.

+## Exam Header

+xxx

 ## Creating questions